alien-rpc/alien-rpc/packages/client/readme.md

 ### Options

-The `defineClient` function also accepts an options object, which supports [all Ky options](https://github.com/sindresorhus/ky?tab=readme-ov-file#options) in addition to the following:
+The `defineClient` function also accepts an options object, which supports the following:

 - `errorMode`: A string that determines how errors are handled by the client.
   - `'reject'`: Errors reject the query promise. _This is the default._